suseclee/monitoring/README.md

 #### 12. Add a new dashboard in the garfana web - "Kubernetes All Nodes" will be shown "System load" panel only.
 ```
-    1. On the Grafana from url #11 with admin/admin (username/password), hover your mousecursor over the + button on the left sidebar and click on the importmenuitem.
+    1. On the Grafana from url #11 with admin/admin (username/password), enter new password.
+    2. hover your mousecursor over the + button on the left sidebar and click on the importmenuitem.
-    2. Paste the URL (for example) https://grafana.com/dashboards/3131 into the first input field to import the "Kubernetes All Nodes" Grafana Dashboard.
+    3. Paste the URL (for example) https://grafana.com/dashboards/3131 into the first input field to import the "Kubernetes All Nodes" Grafana Dashboard.
 After pasting in the url, the view will change to another form.
-    3. Now select the "Prometheus" datasource in the prometheus field and click on the import button.
+    4. Now select the "Prometheus" datasource in the prometheus field and click on the import button.
 ```
 #### 13. There are extra dashboards configured for CAASP.
 To appply this
 ```